What are the Party Hostels in Barcelona like?

 Barcelona offers different party options catering to very different tastes.
 There are plenty of party areas and neighbourhoods, so it can get a bit overwhelming.
 It helps to ask the staff of your hostel about the type of party you are looking for, and they will be able to direct you to the area where you should go.
 Neighbours like Raval, Born, Gràcia, Eixample, Port Olímpic, Sant Gervasi – Santaló and Poblenou are filled with cafes, bars, pubs and nightclubs.

-Born district party scene
+Gothic Quarter and Born district party scene

-Born is considered the perfect place for all the cool people searching for restaurants, trendy clubs and cocktail bars.
+The Gothic Quarter (Barrio Gótico), and in special the area of Born, is considered the perfect place for all the cool people searching for restaurants, trendy clubs and cocktail bars.
 Even though the ambiance is truly sophisticated, it can be quite warming and welcoming.
 If you’re a trend hunter, you’ll be delighted to see the eclectic mixture of people: bohemians, creatures of the nights, locals coming back from work, international people… Born will always find a way to surprise you, forcing you to discover what lies beneath its medieval structure.

 Barrio de Gràcia and its party